 If you decide not to use the NETFILE service, you may be able to use our other electronic tax-filing option, EFILE.

 NETFILE is an easy-to-use, convenient option for filing your personal tax return.
 It streamlines the tax-filing process and offers the following benefits:

 You'll have to use a NETFILE-certified tax preparation software or web application to prepare your tax return.
 There may be a cost for you to purchase a tax preparation software package or web application, but the NETFILE service is free.

 A number of companies offer free use of their certified software or web application while others charge a nominal fee.
-Check out our Software webpage for more information.
+Check out our Certified Software webpage for more information.
 Tax preparation software or web applications are provided by software developers.
 They are not provided by the CRA.